 practice sessions before meetings/events.
 (Prior to the annual meeting(s), the region should map out a strategy for the public meetings for all the plants in the region and conduct preparation sessions for higher-profile meetings, as needed.)

-using the sample assessment event slides available from the (internal website not available to external stakeholders).
+using the sample assessment event slides available from the Assessment Program Sharepoint site (internal website not available to external stakeholders).

 using the same NRC spokesperson(s) at more than one site to give a consistent message and developing standard responses to repeated questions.